iiasa/Condor_run_R/README.md

 ### Jobs do not run but instead go on hold
 Likely, some error occurred.
 First look at the output of the `Condor_run[_basic].R` script for clues.
 Next, issue `condor_q -held` to review the hold reason.
 If the hold reason  is `Failed to initialize user log to <some path on a network drive>`, see [the next section](#jobs-go-on-hold-without-producing-matching-log-files)

 Otherwise investigate further.
 Look at the various log files located at `<CONDOR_DIR>/<EXPERIMENT>`.
-In order of priority:
-1. Check the `.log` files: is it a Condor scheduling problem?
+The relevant error messages are typically located at the end of the logs.
+The log file type to examine are, in order of priority:
+1.  `.log` files: these files give per-job information on how Condor scheduled the job and transferred its inputs and outputs.
+When a log file indicates that something went wrong with the transfer of an output file, the cause is likely *not* the transfer but rather to some earlier error that made the job fail before it could produce output.
+Do not confuse these files with GAMS `.log` files.
-2. Check the `.err` files: standard error stream of the remote job.
+2.  `.err` files: these capture the [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) stream of each job as it runs remotely and expand while the job runs.
 When not empty, likely some error occurred.
-3. Check the `.out` files: standard output of the remote job.
+For GAMS jobs, most errors are instead logged to the `.out` and `lst` files with only system-level errors producing `.err` output.
+3.  `.out` files: these capture the [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) stream of each job as it runs remotely and expand while the job runs.
+Errors may be logged here.
+For GAMS jobs, these files contain what is normally stored in GAMS log files (which confusingly can have the same file extension as the Condor `.log` files mentioned above) or shown in the system log of GAMS Studio.
 Look for errors/warnings towards the end.
-4. Check the `.lst` files: GAMS listing file, search for error details.
-For GAMS jobs only.
+4.  `.lst` files: these are GAMS listing files.
+They are produced only for GAMS jobs.
+When a GAMS jobs completes, the `.lst` file is transferred to the submit machine.
+Therfore, the `.lst` file is They are transferred when a job completes or aborts and as such are not available yet while the job is still scheduled.
+For GAMS, this is typically the best place to look for detailed errors.
+Search for `****` near the end to locate them.
-5. If all else fails, execute ``condor_q –analyze``: it might be something that happened after the job completed, e.g. result files not fitting because your disk is full.
+5. If the log files do not clarify the problem, execute ``condor_q –analyze`` and examine the output: it might be something that happened after the job completed, e.g. result files not fitting because your disk is full.

 ### Jobs go on hold without producing matching `.log` files
 When your job produced no `.log` files in the ``<CONDOR_DIR>/<EXPERIMENT>`` directory, store the pool password again using `condor_store_cred -c add` and retry.
 Ask your cluster administrator for the pool password.